Mischief Lawyer Toronto

 (d) obstructs, interrupts or interferes with any person in the lawful use, enjoyment or operation of property.

-If the value of the damaged item exceeds $5,000 dollars, the crown attorney may seek an increased punishment of up to ten years in jail.
+If the value of the damaged item (not the value of the damage itself) exceeds $5,000 dollars, the Crown Attorney may seek an increased punishment of up to ten years in jail.
 Otherwise, the charge of mischief carries a maximum penalty of two years in jail.
 It is important to note that most mischief convictions will not result in any jail time.

-It is an express requirement of the Criminal Code that the person who does the act alleged to constitute the mischief act “willfully”.
+It is a requirement of the Criminal Code that the person who committed mischief acted “willfully”.
 An unintentional or accidental act will not meet the standard of willfully damaging property sufficient to trigger criminal consequences.

 In law, a person may damage something that is wholly owned by them as long as there exists no intent to defraud.
 This is not considered mischief as the charge relates specifically to damage of property owned wholly or in part by someone other than the person causing the damage.